 In this example, The buyer's total outlay of cash is the negotiated selling price (part of which is the earnest money deposit & their due diligence fee paid at the time of the offer), plus closing costs, and pre-paid items, minus the mortgage amount.
 In the example above, the buyer pays $51,610 at closing in addition to the $2,800 paid at the time of the offer.
 They will have a mortgage of $200,000 with the first payment due July 1.
 For this example, that payment would be $1013.37 in principle & interest, plus $65 for insurance and $166.67 for taxes to equal a total monthly payment of about $1245.04.
 If borrowing 80% or less, it is usually optional to escrow for taxes and insurance.

 Monthly Payments: Use the mortgage calculator on each listing page to estimate your principal & interest payment.

 In a typical transaction (if there is such a thing), the seller will pay:

 If negotiated in the contract, the seller may also pay:

-Let us know if you have a home to sell locally.
-We can recommend the best listings agents to handle that side of the transaction for you.
+If you have a home to sell locally, I can handle that side of the transaction for you.